 - Peripheral Examples.
 These examples are designed to demonstrate the usage of a peripheral or feature.
 These examples are designed to have a small footprint and make use of many of the strategies described in this section. - Demo Examples.
 The demo examples are "kitchen-sink" examples; that is, they use a wide variety of features.
 There is no overall design of the memory use strategy for these demos.
 Decisions were made to allow the program to fit into the available memory of the target device, while still showcasing multiple peripherals and features. - Empty Examples.
-The "Empty" examples can be created with the New Project Wizard if you are using CCS.
+Two different "Empty" examples can be created with the New Project Wizard if you are using CCS.
 These examples are intended as a starting point for new development.
+The two different types of "Empty" projects are: - Empty (Minimal) Project: Disables kernel features and debug capabilities to minimize the footprint. - Empty Project: Enables more kernel features and debug capabilities at the cost of a larger footprint.

-For this reason, the footprint reduction approaches described in this section are generally not used in the Empty examples.
+The footprint reduction approaches described in this section are generally not used in the "Empty" examples, but are used in the "Empty (Minimal)" examples.
 The exceptions are that the SysMin module and the custom BIOS library (with asserts and logging enabled) are used in the Empty examples.
 Any other configuration changes described here can be made to the Empty examples if needed.